Ukraine's Shakhtar power to Champions League victory at Leipzig

 Leipzig (Germany) (AFP) – Ukrainian side Shakhtar Donetsk romped to a memorable 4-1 Champions League win over RB Leipzig in Germany on Tuesday.

+Shakhtar coach Igor Jovicevic dedicated the victory to Ukraine and its people.

+"We carry responsibility for our country and for our club," the Croatian told DAZN.

-Shakhtar, who have not played in their home town since 2014, did not have any competitive matches this year until August 23 due to Russia's invasion of Ukraine.
+Shakhtar, who have not played in their home city since 2014, did not have any competitive matches this year until August 23 due to Russia's invasion of Ukraine.

 They have lost multiple key players since as FIFA allowed foreign players and coaches to suspend their contracts and leave the club.